olilanz/RooCode-Local-Evaluation/README.md

 [![Watch the YouTube video](media/local-llm.png)](https://www.youtube.com/watch?v=7sgSBLIb0ho)

-So, I threw myself at it, and described my experiences here, in the hope to inspire someone else to also share their experiences - or at least to save someone else's time trying to get their heads around it.
+In this article I describe my experiences, in the hope to inspire someone else to also share their experiences - or at least to save someone time trying to get their heads around it.

 ### For the impatient

 Yes, it works!
 But you need to keep your ambitions a bit lower.
 The local setup cannot compete with the cloud hosted model in speed and quality.
-Though, if you reduce your ambitions, and are willing to put in the time, you can definitely make it work.
+Though, if you reduce your ambitions, and are willing to put in the time to optimize your setup, you can achieve good results.

 Plus... there is an option to choose a hybrid approach, such as hosting Ollama yourself on services like runpod.io, whch provde good hourly rates powerful GPUs.
-This lets you go absolutely crazy for a few hours without worrying about cost every single time you press a button.
+This lets you go absolutely crazy for a few hours without worrying about cost every time you press a button.

-In my case, I am not getting the same results as GusoCoder in the video linked above.
-But that is probably because of differences in our setup, and differences of the tasks we are giving to for Roo Code to complete.

-This suggests that you will have to see for your self if you will find a useful configuration on the hardware you have available.

 ### Landscape in February 2025